Back Pain in Children

 - Your child's back pain gets worse or continues for longer than 3 weeks.

-- Your child has back pain that is worse at night or wakes him from sleep.
+- Your child has back pain that is worse at night or wakes him or her.

 - Your child bruises easily.